aws-samples/cdk-deploy-glue-jobs-with-shared-utils/README.md

 and convert it to Apache ORC format, the other will read the ORC data and write to a DynamoDB table created by the CDK.

-After running `npm run cdk -- deploy` not the name of the S3 Bucket output and then run
+After running `npm run cdk -- deploy` note the name of the S3 Bucket that was output and then run

 ```
 npm run upload-data -- [Bucket Name Here]
 ```

 Then you can navigate to the Glue console in AWS.
 First run the job `ConvertCsvtoOrc`.
-Then when it is complete run the job `LoadToDatabase`.
+Then when the job is complete, run the job `LoadToDatabase`.
 When both jobs are complete, navigate to the DynamoDB output by the CDK and inspect the Table.
 There should be records created with 3 columns, `Index`, `Eruption length (mins)`, and `Eruption wait (mins)`